QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

     plot(f.(x), label = "x^2")
     plot!(x, label = "x") # layer on the same plot

-While broadcasting above superficially looks like vectorizing functions in Matlab, or Python ufuncs, it is much richer and built on core foundations of the language
+Broadcasting above superficially looks like vectorizing functions in Matlab, or Python `ufuncs <https://docs.scipy.org/doc/numpy-1.15.1/reference/ufuncs.html>`_.
+However, it built on core foundations of the language

-The other additional function ``plot!`` adds a graph to the existing plot
+Function ``plot!`` adds a graph to the existing plot

-This follows a general convention in Julia, where an function which modifies the arguments or a global state has a ``!`` at the end of it the name
+This follows a general convention in Julia, where a function which modifies the arguments or a global state has a ``!`` at the end of its name

 A Slightly More Useful Function